Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Discussion

-Our analyses yielded only few and relatively weak associations \emph{between} different modalities (Figure~\ref{sfig:parcor-mat-lh-amy-fdg}-\ref{sfig:parcor-mat-lh-amy-vol}), except for the direct intra-regional dependency between amyloid-$\beta$ and metabolism as well as between metabolism and gray matter volume (diagonal of Figure~\ref{sfig:parcor-mat-lh-amy-fdg} and Figure~\ref{sfig:parcor-mat-lh-fdg-vol}), which matched our previous analysis with six selected regions of interest \cite{Dyrba.2017}.
-To check that this dependency did not result from partial volume effects in the PET data, we repeated all analyses with partial volume corrected PET scans (data and methods described elsewhere \cite{Teipel.2015b,GonzalezEscamilla.2017}), which did not significantly alter GGM structures (data not shown).
-The positive dependency between amyloid-$\beta$ and metabolism matches previous results for linear regression models from Altmann et al. \cite{Altmann.2015}, who reported a markedly reduced number and strength of negative associations between regional amyloid-$\beta$ and metabolism when correcting for global amyloid load.
+Our analyses yielded only few and relatively weak associations \emph{between} different modalities (Figure~\ref{sfig:parcor-mat-lh-amy-fdg}-\ref{sfig:parcor-mat-lh-amy-vol}), except for the direct intra-regional dependency between amyloid-$\beta$ and metabolism as well as between amyloid and gray matter volume (diagonal of Figure~\ref{sfig:parcor-mat-lh-amy-fdg} and Figure~\ref{sfig:parcor-mat-lh-amy-vol}), which matched our previous analysis with six selected regions of interest \cite{Dyrba.2017}.
+The positive dependency between amyloid-$\beta$ and metabolism was strongest in the early MCI group and matches previous results for partial correlation obtained from linear regression models \cite{Altmann.2015}.
+This previous study reported a markedly reduced number and strength of negative associations between regional amyloid-$\beta$ and metabolism when correcting for global amyloid load.
 They concluded that the negative association between amyloid deposition and metabolism is more related to the global amyloid level than to the distinct regional level.
-The strong pattern of direct intra-regional dependency observed in the present study might be an artifact from using the same atlas for all three imaging modalities, such that a unique amount of covariance is explained by the specific shape of the regions of interest, which becomes more relevant when partialling out the values of all other brain regions.

-We observed a saturation of the GGM dependency estimates when adding many variables, meaning that adding new variables decreasingly alters the estimated interdependence of the other variables as only little new information is contributed.
-Actually, this problem is well-known for linear regression models \cite{Obrien.2007,Dormann.2013,Teipel.2015b}.
-Recent developments in stochastic block models may help to overcome these limitations, as they try to infer the underlying clustering block structure to improve estimation of dependencies between clusters \cite{Sun.2014,Hosseini.2016}.
+The pattern of intra-regional dependency between amyloid-$\beta$ and metabolism as well as between amyloid-$\beta$ and gray matter volume was strongest in the early MCI group, which could refer to the early phase of the disease and, therefore, a high variation in regional amyloid-$\beta$ deposition and a strong contribution of the amyloid level on both metabolism and volume \cite{Drzezga.2011,Carbonell.2016}.
+Notably, conditional dependencies between metabolism and volume were obtained only for few regions including hippocampus and putamen, but not for other expected regions such as posterior cingulate cortex \cite{Teipel.2016} (Supplementary Figure~\ref{sfig:parcor-mat-lh-fdg-vol}).